 Your bin may have been too heavy to lift and items will need removing.
 If it was overloaded and heavy your bin will not be emptied until the next scheduled collection day.
-You will need to dispose of any excess waste at a Household Civic Amenity Site.
+You will need to dispose of any excess waste at a Household Waste Recycling Centre.
 Heavy bins can fall off the lifters and cause a serious injury to passers by or to the Refuse Collectors, they can also damage the lifting mechanism on the lorry.

 Were there any vehicles parked on the street in a way that blocked the refuse lorry?

-Remember our collection vehicle is a 6 wheel Large Goods Vehicle which needs plenty of space for manoeuvring.
+Remember our collection vehicles are 6- or 8- wheel Large Goods Vehicle which needs plenty of space for manoeuvring.

 Your bin won't be emptied on the actual Bank Holiday but will usually be collected the day after your normal collection day.
 Each year we give you a Collection Calendar showing changes to collections at holiday times.

 If your bin has been damaged by our collection vehicle and cannot be repaired we will provide you with a new one free of charge.
 Contact us if your bin becomes unusable.
 We'll also replace your bin if it has been lost inside the bin lorry!

 If it has been stolen we can deliver a new one, however you will be charged for the new bin.
 As this is theft, this should also be reported to the police immediately, you might be able to claim on your house insurance.

 If there is no one in your household who is able to take the wheeled bin to the kerbside then you may qualify for the Assisted Collection Service.
 The crew will collect and/or return your wheeled bin from your property.
 This is only granted if there is no other able bodied person available to regularly take the bin to the kerbside.
 A temporary service may also be available to cover short-term incapacity.